 Some women know the ins and outs of exercising because they have been doing it for years.
 They can help out those who are new to the group.
 If a senior woman is exercising on her own, she may not know if she is doing things right or not.

 When seniors started mall walking in groups it seemed at first that it would be a fad that would quickly fade away.
 On the contrary, more and more seniors across North America are heading to the mall at the crack of dawn and putting in their laps.
-They are there at the crack of dawn all laced up and ready to go before the mall gets too busy.
+They are all laced up and ready to go before the mall gets too busy.

 Some more popular malls in the USA for senior walkers include the Mall of America in Bloomington, Macomb Mall in Roseville, Destiny USA in Syracuse, Coral Ridge Mall in Coralville, and Mid Rivers Mall in St. Peters.